USS Elfrida: United States Navy service

 Based in New York City, Elfrida patrolled along the Connecticut coast and in the New York City area for the rest of the Spanish–American War, which ended on 12 August 1898.
 With the war over, she was decommissioned on 14 September 1898.

 Elfrida was recommissioned on 29 April 1899 and loaned to the Connecticut Naval Militia to train United States Naval Reserve personnel.
 She was transferred to the New Jersey Militia in 1900, but in 1902 returned to her duties with the Connecticut Naval Militia.
 She was returned to the Navy and decommissioned on 27 June 1908.

 In 1909, the Navy loaned Elfrida to the North Carolina Naval Militia.
 She arrived at New Bern, North Carolina, on 26 July 1909 and was recommissioned on 20 August 1909.

 After the United States entered World War I on 6 April 1917, Elfrida was returned to the Navy, which gave her the section patrol number 988 and put her into service as the section patrol boat USS Elfrida (SP-988).
 Assigned to the 5th Naval District, she was placed in charge of a fleet of Navy motorboats tending the submarine nets at the York River Upper Barrier in Virginia.
 During a voyage from Norfolk, Virginia, to Yorktown, Virginia, an accidental explosion on board Elfrida killed one man and seriously injured two others on 25 August 1917.
+Elfrida‘s plans and those of 207 other Holling & Hollingsworth built vessels, are in the collection of the Mariners’ Museum Library in Newport News.